manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Database_connection.md

 #### mysql_connect_flags

 MySQL client connection flags.
-Optional, default value is 0 (do not set any flags).
+Optional, the default value is 0 (do not set any flags).

 This option must contain an integer value with the sum of the flags.
 The value will be passed to mysql_real_connect() verbatim.
 The flags are enumerated in mysql_com.h include file.
 Flags that are especially interesting in regard to indexing, with their respective values, are as follows: